Marcussy34/localMCP-crawl4ai-RAG/mcp-docs-server/SETUP_INSTRUCTIONS.md

 }
 ```

-**Important:** If you have existing MCP servers configured, merge this config with your existing one by adding the `"moca-docs"` entry to your existing `"mcpServers"` object.
+**Important:** If you have existing MCP servers configured, merge this config with your existing one by adding the `"marcus-mcp-server"` entry to your existing `"mcpServers"` object.

 ### Step 3: Restart Cursor